simpsonpaisley/teched-201/class-10/README.md

 objectName.keyName();
 ```

-This is because it is a funtion, and not a string.
+This is because it is a function, and not a string.

 If you _do_ use the parenthesis, it will run the function.